sebastiaanluca/laravel-router/README.md

 Version 2 is targeted for use within a Laravel 5.3+ application.
 If you're looking for a version for 5.1 or 5.2, have a look at v1.

+This package also requires at least PHP 7.0.
+Support for older versions can be found in previous package releases.

 ## How to install

 Install the package through Composer by using the following command: